Hassan Dandach

-Hassan Dandach (الحسن دندش) is a Professional Lebanese basketball player.
+Hassan Dandach (الحسن دندش) is a Lebanese professional basketball player.
 He currently plays the point guard position at Atlas Ferzol First Division.
 Hassan was selected by Lebanese scouts to be in the national team reserve roster after his performance in the 2013–14 season.

 Career

-Al Hassan was born on May 11, 1991 in Beirut, Lebanon.
-Before starting his professional career Hassan had been training in the United States at various camps and showed an interest to enter in the 2013 NBA Draft, but went in undrafted.
+Al Hassan was born on May 11, 1991, in Beirut, Lebanon.
+Before starting his professional career Hassan had been training in the United States at various camps and showed an interest to enter in the 2013 NBA draft, but went in undrafted.
 Hassan moved back to Lebanon sign for Al Mouttahed Tripoli for one season before moving to Tadamon Zouk in the 2013–14 season.